-As for this recipe, it rocks!
-The tortillas cook up easily (I only tore my first one…premature flipping) and hold together surprisingly well.
-I will definitely be making them again, but will probably try a different flavor combination.
+These Mexican breakfast burritos rock!
+The grain-free tortillas cook up easily and hold together surprisingly well.
+I will definitely be making them again, but might try a different flavor combination.
 The egg filling is tasty and slightly spicy, and works well inside the wrap.
 These wraps would also be great for meat-based fillings — chicken breast with bacon, taco-seasoned ground beef, Greek-seasoned ground lamb, deli meat, sausages or grass-fed beef hot dogs, etc. There’s lots of possibilities.

 For the filling:

 - 4 slices sugar-free grass-fed beef or pork bacon, chopped

 - 1-2 Tbsp taco seasoning (make sure there’s no sugar or other junk ingredients)

 - 1/2 cup cherry tomatoes, sliced in half lengthwise